profpay-ecosystem/ProfPay/README.md

 KEY_PASSWORD=password_key
 ```

 ### 🧩 3.
-Create a Configuration File
+Build the Project via Docker
-Before building, create a `.env` file in the root directory of the project:
+Run the following command from the root directory of your project:

 ```bash
 sudo docker build -f docker/Dockerfile.release -t wallet-builder .